Meet the Co-op Leaders podcast

 AM: Getting the right information and the data, is that something that has informed you professionally at UFS?

 LM: Yes, it has, and I find that if I find a decision difficult to make as a senior executive, it’s often because I don’t have the right data and we haven’t asked the right questions and just going back again to our members.
 It’s really and I think at UFS, a board member said this to me when I first started there 21 years ago was every decision, every strategic and big decision made at Board level, they tested through the lens of their members.
 So how does this benefit our members?
 So, when we’re looking at business development, which we have done a lot of, or a change to how we do business, we have to test that and always always always put yourself in the member’s head or the customer’s head.
 Just go: how’s the customer to see this?
 And it’s inevitable, as organisations grow and become larger, that they can lose that customer centricity.
-I mean, they’ll be all blah blah blah about customer service, but it’s actually inside their heads that people have to think like that and test every decision they make and and really have it in the culture.
+I mean, they’ll be all blah blah blah about customer service, but it’s actually inside their heads that people have to think like that and test every decision they make and really have it in the culture.

-AM: Yeah, that that culture piece is really important.
-It’s, it’s what happens when no one’s looking, you know, like how actually people really operating, you know, apart from the procedure manual so culture’s so important and and speaking of culture, I mean UFS has got a long history and I’m sure that that informs culture but so maybe talk a little bit about that history and how we can honor organisational history without it actually weighing you down moving into the future.
-There’s there’s a for a lot of co-ops and mutuals that very long history, and I know UFS has got an extraordinarily long history, so it’d be fascinating to hear a little bit more about that.
+AM: Yeah, that culture piece is really important.
+It’s what happens when no one’s looking, you know, like how actually people really operating, you know, apart from the procedure manual so culture’s so important and speaking of culture, I mean UFS has got a long history and I’m sure that that informs culture but so maybe talk a little bit about that history and how we can honor organisational history without it actually weighing you down moving into the future.
+There’s a for a lot of co-ops and mutuals that very long history, and I know UFS has got an extraordinarily long history, so it’d be fascinating to hear a little bit more about that.

 LM: I think I’m a bit of a co-operative and mutual history nerd, not quite as nerdy as you or Tim Mazzarol, but it’s really important for me to honor the history.
 So UFS started in 1880, the company was formed.
 Opened the first pharmacy in 1881, and I was fond of saying when I started 20 odd years ago that some of the personnel practices dated from that time because they’re, well it’s a place where people stay a long time, and I’ve accidentally stayed 21 years.
 So, oops.
 Because it’s such a great place to work and the ethos and the driving force and the purpose of the company is so energising I think for the majority of the employees.